Safe Betta Fish Tank Mates

 1. Brief description

 Ember tetras are freshwater fish.
 They fancy slow-flowing water.
-In addition, Aquariums with live aquatic plants, dark substrate, and sufficient room for swimming are ideal to keep ember tetras.
+In addition, Aquariums with live aquatic plants, dark substrate, and sufficient room for swimming are ideal for keeping ember tetras.

 2. Water parameters